KlenschLucas/blogfin/content/Code/2023-08-06-guide-to-using-software-principals.md

 The Mermaid diagram above illustrates the data privacy and security flow.
 User input, including health profile data and blood sample data, is encrypted before storage.
 Access controls are applied to ensure only authorized users can access the encrypted data.

 By implementing data encryption and access controls, the health system can protect sensitive user information and adhere to data privacy regulations, providing a secure environment for users to manage their health profiles and receive personalized machine learning-based suggestions.

 ---

-## Section X. Scalability and Performance
+## 10. Scalability and Performance

 Building a scalable and performant health system is crucial to ensure that it can handle a growing number of users and efficiently process health data.
 Let's explore some technical aspects related to scalability and performance, using code examples in TypeScript and diagrams created with the Mermaid framework.